This post may contain affiliate links. Please read our disclosure policy.

 Want to know my favorite food?
 Chips.
 Yes, I know…weird, huh?
 For someone that loves food SO much I choose chips as my favorite food.
 But it is what it is, the heart wants what the heart wants!
 And the heart also wants these crispy salt + vinegar roasted potatoes with smoked paprika aioli!

 The Whole30 diet definitely helped me with my addiction to chips.
 Previously, chips and salsa were my afternoon snack of choice.
 But, do you know the problem with chips and salsa?
 Once you start you just can’t stop.
 Well, for me at least.
 During my first Whole30 Challenge, this was the most challenging thing to say goodbye to for me.
 I craved my salty chip and salsa fix like a true addict.
 But I am glad I went through that struggle.
 I started to find other things to snack on that a) were more healthy and b) I could stop eating them when it was time to stop eating them.
 Thank goodness!!
 Today, I still indulge in chips and salsa at least once a week.
-Its my thing.
+It’s my thing.
 But I have a much better relationship with it.

 With all that to say, I love chips!
 Chips love me!
-Which is why I wanted to turn regular roasted potatoes into a tangy and delicious take on one of my favorites– Salt and Vinegar chips!
+This is why I wanted to turn regular roasted potatoes into a tangy and delicious take on one of my favorites– Salt and Vinegar chips!
 You can eat them by themselves but I also love to serve them with the smokey aioli sauce, it reminds me of my study abroad time in Spain!

 - 2 lbs. small red potatoes, fourthed or baby red potatoes, halved